 In this command, “export.csv” refers to the file you want to copy. “gs://my-new-bucket” represents the GCS bucket you created earlier.
 Finally, “destination/export.csv” specifies the destination path and filename in the GCS bucket where the file will be copied to.

-The web console is another alternative you can use to upload your CSV file to the GCS from your local machine.
+The web console is another alternative to upload your CSV file to the GCS from your local machine.
 The steps to use the web console are outlined below.

 - First, you will have to log in to your GCP account.
-Toggle on the hamburger menu which displays a drop-down menu.
-Select Storage and click on the Browser on the left tab.
+Toggle on the hamburger menu, which displays a drop-down menu.
+Select Storage and click Browser on the left tab.

-- In order to store the file that you would upload from your local machine, create a new bucket.
-Make sure the name chosen for the browser is globally unique.
+- In order to store the file you want to upload from your local machine, create a new bucket.
+You need to ensure the name chosen for the browser is globally unique.

-- The bucket you just created will appear on the window, click on it and select upload files.
-This action will direct you to your local drive where you will need to choose the CSV file you want to upload to GCS.
+- The bucket you just created will appear in the window.
+Click on it and select ‘Upload Files’.
+This action will redirect you to your local drive, where you will need to choose the CSV file you want to upload to GCS.

 - As soon as you start uploading, a progress bar is shown.
 The bar disappears once the process has been completed.
 You will be able to find your file in the bucket.

 BigQuery is where the data analysis you need will be carried out.
-Hence you need to upload your data from GCS to BigQuery.
-There are various methods that you can use to upload your files from GCS to BigQuery.
-Let’s discuss 2 methods here:
+Hence, you need to upload your data from GCS to BigQuery.

 - The first point of call when using the Web UI method is to select BigQuery under the hamburger menu on the GCP home page.